serras/emacs-haskell-tutorial/tutorial.md

 ### Working with holes

 If you are using `ghc-mod` on GHC 7.8 or greater, and ran the code generation and splitting, you may have noticed that some strange elements starting with an underscore appear.
-These are *holes*, the way in which to tell the compiler that you know that an expression is missing, but still want it to tell you about possible errors or warning.
+These are *holes*, the way in which to tell the compiler that you know that an expression is missing, but still want it to tell you about possible errors or warnings.
 The nice thing is that GHC spits out a lot of information about each hole in a file, and `ghc-mod` benefits from that.

 Holes are highlighted in files with a purple line below them.
-You can navigate between holes as you did with errors and warning, but also use specific key combinations for them.
-In this case, they are `C-c M-n` and `C-c M-p` (the same as for the errors and warning, but with `C-c` before them).
+You can navigate between holes as you did with errors and warnings, but you can also use specific key combinations for them.
+In this case, they are `C-c M-n` and `C-c M-p` (the same as for the errors and warnings, but with `C-c` before them).
 If you do so, a new buffer appears with the information obtained from GHC:
 ```
 Found hole ‘_maybeMap_body’ with type: Data.Maybe.Maybe b
 Where: ‘b’ is a rigid type variable bound by